danog/MadelineProtoDocs/old_docs/API_docs_v91/methods/README.md

 * <a href="account.resetWebAuthorization.html" name="account.resetWebAuthorization">Log out an active web [telegram login](https://core.telegram.org/widgets/login) session: account.resetWebAuthorization</a>

-* <a href="auth.importBotAuthorization.html" name="auth.importBotAuthorization">Login as a bot: auth.importBotAuthorization</a>

-* <a href="auth.importAuthorization.html" name="auth.importAuthorization">Logs in a user using a key transmitted from his native data-centre.: auth.importAuthorization</a>

-* <a href="auth.logOut.html" name="auth.logOut">Logs out the user.: auth.logOut</a>

 * <a href="help.getTermsOfServiceUpdate.html" name="help.getTermsOfServiceUpdate">Look for updates of telegram's terms of service: help.getTermsOfServiceUpdate</a>

 * <a href="messages.editChatAdmin.html" name="messages.editChatAdmin">Make a user admin in a [legacy group](https://core.telegram.org/api/channel).: messages.editChatAdmin</a>